The TCS NQT Exam Structure, Explained Section by Section

 For technical and developer roles, this is the section that separates candidates.
 Programming Logic tests the fundamentals: data types, control flow, functions, recursion, pointers, basic data structures, and complexity.
 The Coding section asks you to write and run actual programs against test cases in a language of your choice.

-How to prepare, in order
+How to prepare for the NQT, in order

 1. Diagnose.
 Take a full-length mock to find your weakest section.
 A dedicated TCS NQT mock test built to the current pattern is the fastest way to get an honest baseline.